 The MOST Controllable Triggers – Caffeine, Foods and Beverages

-1. Note your caffeinated beverage intake and take notice if your attacks tend to happen when you deviate from your pattern.
+1. Note your caffeinated beverage intake and notice if your attacks tend to happen when you deviate from your pattern.
 Some patterns I have seen that cause trouble – Varying amounts of caffeinated coffee, tea and/or soda due to weekend/weekday habits.
 Out of town travel is also a common problem as it interrupts the usual morning routine.
-Notice if you tend to feel fine when have your usual number of caffeinated beverages but start getting symptoms after you have the extra serving while at a mid-morning meeting or spontaneous trip through a drive-thru.
+Notice if you tend to feel fine when having your usual number of caffeinated beverages but start getting symptoms after you have the extra serving while at a mid-morning meeting or spontaneous trip through a drive-thru.

 Caffeine In Medications

-Why is caffeine a potential problem?
-One reason it might be a problem for you is that your body may be used to a steady amount and when it varies, it can trigger an attack.
-The migraine brain is over-responds to things that a non-migraine brain doesn’t respond to.
-It’s also possible that you have a specific sensitivity to caffeine and will be triggered by high amounts of it.
 Perhaps the worst way caffeine can hurt us is by disrupting our sleep.
 Many people unknowingly consume caffeine late in the day and it disrupts healthy sleep.
 Since stress and poor sleep are the most common migraine triggers, we spend a lot of time discussing caffeine and encourage people to limit it.
-Many headache specialists discourage caffeine use.
-This is an interesting article from the American Migraine Foundation in which they also make the recommendation to minimize or remove caffeine from your routine.
+Many headache specialists discourage caffeine use except when used regularly and no more than 200 mg/day.

 Recommendations for you-

 • If you cannot imagine your life without a little caffeine in the morning, keep the amount small and stop drinking it 10 hours before bedtime.
 Keep the timing and amount consistent each day.
+As said above, many headache specialists suggest keeping caffeine intake to less than 200 mg/day.

 • Look for alternative pain relievers without caffeine to address pain elsewhere in your body.
 If you use Excedrin Migraine, Fioricet or Fiorinal and haven’t read this blog yet, please do.
 At the very least, avoid them in the evening.
 Ask your doctor or pharmacist for guidance.